iourilitv/skillbox-ms-users/devops/docker/docker-compose.md

 ## Create the following files in classpath:
 docker-compose.yaml in order to run group of containers;

-Dockerfile - tu build docker containers for app
+Dockerfile - to build docker containers for app

 ## Build and run the containers in classpath